Bitdribble/bitdribble-doc/README.md

 make html
 ```

-To install the documentation on http://bitdribble.com/doc (requires ssh keys for access):
+To install the documentation on http://bitdribble.com/doc (requires ssh key for access):

 ```
 make install